 The code permitted church and other moral authorities to exert enormous influence over film from the mid-1930s to the mid-1950s.
 It was struck down by the US Supreme Court in Burstyn v Wilson, a 1952 case involving censorship of “The Miracle,” a short Italian film by Roberto Rossellini that questioned the concept of a virgin birth and was opposed by the Catholic Church in the US.

-In the 1960s, the code was changed to a rating system (G, PG, PG-13, R and NC-17) that is still administered by the MPAA.
+A rating system replaced the code in the 1960s, and it is still in existence and still administered by the MPAA (G, PG, PG-13, R and NC-17).
 On the plus side, the rating system address the concerns of parents who wanted to avoid having children exposed to adult ideas and themes.